Political Science

 The Grand Challenge is a project designed to cultivate global citizens who can analyze and solve complex challenges of today's world with an ethical, systemic, and practical approach.
 Students work in groups to analyze a problem, propose an integrated solution, and present it publicly after preparing a written paper.

-2 core courses of the major* to be chosen from among**:
+2 core courses of the major to be chosen between*:

 Theory and History of Political Parties